vtog/myworkspace/rhel/rhel-default-install.rst

 #.
 If needed setup fusion free and non-free

-   .. attention:: These repo's may not be needed.
+   .. attention:: Optional, these repo's may not be needed.

    .. code-block:: bash